 This is a private observatory and is not open to the public.
 Along with building the observatory, I removed some trees to give me about an 80% unobstructed view of the heavens.
 I applied a layer of small river rock around the building to keep the mud under control.
 I also built a simple Denver Observing Chair (pictured left) that adjust to my eyepiece height very quickly and makes observing for several hours quite comfortable.
 It folds up for storage.
 All these amenities helps me to further enjoy my hobby of amateur astronomy.
 You may also be interested in my Photograping Star Trails page.
 I explain how to use a digital camera to photograph star trails, including a slideshow of star trails I have photographed.
 I have also been dabbling in some Astrophotography and you might find this interesting.

 The Cowiche Astronomer web site begin in 1995 when there were only 18,000 web sites up.
 It hasn't seen many dramatic changes since then, just a simple site currently using xhtml.
-Now there are about 200 million active sites.
+Now there are about 200 million active sites and 1 billion total if you count inactive ones.
 For a history of the very first web page, which started at CERN click here.
 The Clear Sky Chart and Weather Underground Sticker below give the conditions of the sky in the Yakima area, along with Sun/Moon data.
 Click on either for more detailed information.
 I also enjoy Astronomy Picture of the Day.

 Central Washington Wildflowers